Setting Up A Family Foundation | Why You Should For Your Family

 Setting up a family foundation allows philanthropically minded families to achieve any number of worthy goals while also providing significant tax benefits.
 Many donors are surprised to find that they need not be extravagantly wealthy to create their own family foundation.
-This helps to explain why more than 1,300 private foundations operate in Wisconsin alone.
-Nationwide, there are more than 90,000 foundations holding more than $600 billion in assets.
+This helps to explain why more than 2,500 foundations operate in Wisconsin alone.1 Nationwide, there are more than 47,000 foundations holding assets ranging from 250,000 to 100 million dollars.2

 1. Gifts & Grants

-Simply stated, a private family foundation is an independent charitable entity organized under Sec.
+Simply stated, a family foundation, a type of private foundation, is an independent charitable entity organized under Sec.
 501(c)(3) of the United States Internal Revenue Code.
 This entity makes annual grants to one or more public charities.
 At inception, the foundation usually is funded by a tax-deductible gift of cash or appreciated securities from one individual or family.
 After a gift is received, the foundation board can sell the gifted asset, paying no capital gains tax, and reinvest the funds to provide future net income.
 The board then uses the investment income to make annual grants to the charitable organizations of its choice.

 2. Family Collaboration